Late night refreshment licence

 If the Late Night Levy applies in your area and you do not actually need late-night alcohol hours, consider applying to vary your premises licence to remove the hours between midnight and 6am.
 This removes the levy obligation entirely.

 A minor variation (which cannot extend hours) costs £89 and takes approximately 10 working days.
-A full variation (if reducing hours by more than 30 minutes) costs £23.
-Either option may be cheaper than paying the annual levy.
+A full variation costs between £100 and £1,905 depending on your rateable value band.
+Either option may be cheaper than paying the annual levy over time.

 Separately from the Late Night Levy, licensing authorities can make Early Morning Restriction Orders to prohibit alcohol sales during specified hours between midnight and 6am in problem areas.
 EMROs restrict trading rather than impose charges.